-You can upload a digital video audition to this website.
-The deadline for Videos is January 31, 2014.
+You can upload a digital video audition to this website starting Monday, December 1, 2016.
+The deadline for Videos is January 31, 2016.
 Please upload the following: Recent headshot (informal or professional), Full body photo in first arabesque (on pointe).

 Your video must be less than 10 minutes in length and include the following components:

-• Begin your video by stating your name and age
+• Begin your video by stating your name, age and date of birth.

 • Barre work—plié, tendu, adagio, grand battement